macemoth/airqueue-streams/README.md

 3. `cd` into the base directory and run `docker-compose up`

-4. Run the main classes `AcasApp`, `DelayApp` and `MoodApp` from the IDE.
+4. Run the main classes `AcasApp`, `DelayApp` or `MoodApp` from the IDE (they can be run independently, except `MoodApp`'s input stream is dependent on `DelayApp`).

+5. Ingest test data by running the scripts `./scripts/test-acas.sh`, (for `AcasApp`) or `./scripts/test-delays.sh` (for `DelayApp` and `MoodApp`), respectively.
+For Windows, use the test scripts that have the `-win` postfix.

-To observe the topics, messages and consumers, open [localhost:8080](http://localhost:8080).
+To observe the topics, messages and consumers, open Kafka UI on [localhost:8080](http://localhost:8080).
 Individual messages can be examined by topic.

 ## Endpoints